MukeshVosheta/Mukurepo/README.md

 created there you need to change it to your database host, user, password, database.

 ####
-some features like table formate or structure i have used pandas library for results to show in table manner and for inserting password at run time to hide it i have used maskpass
+for table formate or structured result i have used pandas library for results to show in table manner and for inserting password at run time to hide it maskpass library is used

 to run program check libraries are installed or not
 ###